Mama Mio The Tummy Rub Butter Review

 Review

-Results you may expect from using Mama Mio The Tummy Rub Butter:
+Does Mama Mio The Tummy Rub Butter Work?

-Highly moisturizing: Mama Mio The Tummy Rub Butter has a moisturizing rating of 7.4 out of 10.
+According to CreamScan analysis, Mama Mio The Tummy Rub Butter is highly moisturizing, with a moisturizing rating of 7.4 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a maximum humectancy of 10 out of 10, primarily due to the substantial concentration of Aloe Barbadensis Leaf Juice (est. ≈55.0%) and Glycerin (est. ≈2.5%), and a moderate occlusivity of 4.8 out of 10, mainly due to the high content of Butyrospermum Parkii (Shea) Butter (est. ≈3.5%) and Prunus Amygdalus Dulcis (Sweet Almond) Oil (est. ≈2.0%).